cspr-rad/kairos-spec/src/spec.typ

 == L2 server

+=== Ensuring L2 transaction uniqueness

+We have to make sure the same L2 transaction cannot be used twice.
+One option is to add the Merkle root of the Validium's state at the time the L2 transaction is submitted, to the ZKP's public inputs, and have the ZKR code verify this.
+The problem with this approach is that any deposit or withdrawal on L1 would then require all in-progress L2 transactions to be recreated and resigned.
+We could have the smart contract store two Merkle roots though, the current one and the last one posted by L2 (i.e. the second one doesn't change based on deposits and withdrawals).
+That way, no L2 transactions must be resigned upon deposit or withdrawal, while we also guarantee uniqueness.

+Note that this solution does require that the same L2 transaction cannot be posted twice within the same rollup.
+However, this is easy to avoid by requiring all L2 transactions rolled up into the same ZKR (for posting to L1) to be independent, i.e. to not clash in senders and receivers with any other L2 transactions.
+We want to set this requirement anyway in order to stimulate parallelization opportunities within the ZKP/ZKR generation.

+=== Two phases of the server <phases>

-The L2 server must be able to collect L2 Txs and then get some processing time to create a ZKR and post it to L1.
-During this second phase, no new L2 Txs can be accepted into the queue, given the L2 Tx posting uniqueness discussion above.
-Therefore, the L2 server will accept transfer Txs for 10s, then refuse them for 10s so it has time to create a ZKR and post it to L1.
-Afterward it opens up again for new L2 Txs.
-If a L2 Tx is posted during phase 2, a clear error message is returned to the API caller.
+After collecting L2 transactions, the L2 server must be allowed time to create a ZKR and post it to L1.
+During this "phase 2", no new L2 transactions can be accepted into the queue, given the L2 transaction posting uniqueness discussion above.
+Therefore, the L2 server will accept transactions for ten seconds, then refuse them for ten seconds so it has time to create a ZKR and post it to L1.
+Afterward new L2 transactions are accepted again.
+If an L2 transaction is posted during phase 2, a clear error message is returned to the API caller.
 Our web UI and CLI will be built to appropriately deal with this error, waiting for a few seconds before a retry.

 === L2 transactions